 I’m Karla Borglum Santoro.
-I’ve been married to Mark for 35 years.
-We have two grown children and two grandgirls.
-So lucky am I the grands live close by.
-Our farmette includes four miniature horses, 10 chickens, a 12 year old sweet mutt, a 19 month old Golden, and a 19 year old barn cat.
+I’ve been married to Mark for 37 years.
+We have two grown children and three grandgirls.
+So lucky am I two of the grands live close by.
+Our farmette includes 4 miniature horses, 10 chickens, a 12 year old sweet mutt, a 19 month old Golden, and a 19 year old barn cat.
 Chores keep me busy.

 I’m also a reader, writer, photographer, kayaker, AND quilter.
 A fun full plate.

 In June 2020 (hasn’t this been a fun year!)
 I retired from teaching.
 After teaching adults, juniors, seniors, 6th, 5th, and lastly 1st graders, for 30 years, it was time to rearrange the things on that plate.
 My AIR (after I retire) list includes working on selling my quilted pieces.
 Craft shows were my plan, but that isn’t going to happen for awhile.
 So, developing a website is the next idea.
 And here it is.

 Quilting started in 1996.
 Well, in 1978, a college roommate, introduced me to the whole idea with Churn blocks, but we were sewing by hand, and truthfully, my energy level doesn’t abide by sitting still.
 (If I have to hand sew a binding, I stand up when I do it.)